The-OpenROAD-Project/megaboom/README.md

-ORFS and OpenROAD is work in progress and one should expect for large designs to get involved with the community or need a support contract with, for instance, Precision Innovation (https://www.linkedin.com/in/tomspyrou/).
+ORFS and OpenROAD is work in progress and one should expect for large designs to get involved with the community or need a support contract with, for instance, Precision Innovations (https://www.linkedin.com/in/tomspyrou/).

 Using ORFS directly, instead of modifying it or creating an alternative flow, makes it easy